TOP FIVE Danger Zones for dermal filler injections

 - For crepey looking skin under the eyes, a skin booster series might help (select candidates only).

-- However, if you are wanting to get rid of dark under-eye circles that relate to hyper-pigmentation or other issues, dermal filler may or may not be the right solution (ask for a thorough consultation).
+- However, if you are wanting to get rid of dark under-eye circles that relate to hyper-pigmentation or other issues, a dermal filler may or may not be the right solution (ask for a thorough consultation).

 If you’re getting a tear trough treatment, the artery your injector needs to be extremely cautious about is the infraorbital artery.